DAY 1

 the interesting town of Cotacachi, an entire town dedicated to selling

 fine leather products and handicrafts.
-Later we return to Quito,
+Later we return to Quito, where we will spend the night.

 DAY 5 QUITO COTOPAXI (B-D)